Sponsored by DuPont

-Young Athletes: Children ages 2-7 demonstrate motor skills in beginning aquatics and track and field events thanks to the support of the Judy Marvel Foundation, Mattel Children's Foundation, Toys R Us, and Kim Samuel and the Lynch Family Foundation
+Young Athletes: Children ages 5-7 demonstrate beginning swimming skills thanks to the support of the Mattel Children's Foundation, Toys R Us, and Kim Samuel and the Lynch Family Foundation.

-Law Enforcement Torch Run: This 160-mile event begins Wednesday night at 7 p.m. with a special kick-off ceremony in Rehoboth Beach and continues until the "Flame of Hope" arrives at the Opening Ceremony on Friday.
+Law Enforcement Torch Run: Sponsored by Corrections Officers Association of Delaware, Delaware State Troopers Association, and Delaware Fraternal Order of Police, this 160-mile event begins Wednesday night at 7 p.m. with a special kick-off ceremony in Rehoboth Beach and continues until the "Flame of Hope" arrives at the Opening Ceremony on Friday.
 More information

 Meals: Breakfast, lunch and dinner will be provided for all registered athletes, coaches, team volunteers and day-of event volunteers.